Heych88/udacity-RoboND-Kinematics/README.md

 git clone https://github.com/Heych88/udacity-RoboND-Kinematics.git
 ```

 5. Navigate into where this repository was downloaded or cloned and copy `IK_server.py` to the Udacity Projects repository folder *RoboND-Kinematics-Project/kuka_arm/scripts*.
-If the steps followed in [Udacity Projects repository](https://github.com/udacity/RoboND-Kinematics-Project), the installation will be in *~/catkin_ws/*.
+If the steps followed in [Udacity Projects repository](https://github.com/udacity/RoboND-Kinematics-Project), the installation would be in *~/catkin_ws/*.
 ```
 cp IK_server.py ~/catkin_ws/src/RoboND-Kinematics-Project/kuka_arm
 /scripts